Maximizing profit in retail often hinges on mastering your ending inventory.

-If your ending inventory is $25,000 but your net income is just $20,000, you’re holding more money in inventory than you’ve generated in sales.
+For example, if your ending inventory is $25,000 but your net income is just $20,000, you’re holding more money in inventory than you’ve generated in sales.
 Overpaying for stock could be the issue.
-Consider bartering with suppliers or increasing product prices for a healthier net income–to–ending inventory ratio.
+Consider negotiating with suppliers or increasing product prices for a better ratio of net income to ending inventory.

-Once year end passes, the ending inventory recorded on your balance sheet acts as the beginning inventory for the following year.
-Get your calculations wrong, or use a combination of methods (more on that later), and you’re setting yourself up for problems down the road.
+Once your year end passes, the ending inventory recorded on your balance sheet acts as the beginning inventory for the following year.
+Get your calculations wrong, or use a combination of methods (more on that later), and you’re setting yourself up for future problems.

 Manage inventory from one back office

 Shopify POS comes with tools to help you manage warehouse and store inventory in one place.
 Forecast demand, set low stock alerts, create purchase orders, know which items are selling or sitting on shelves, count inventory, and more.

 Let’s put that into perspective and say your ending inventory for 2022 was valued at $50,000.
 Going into the next year, that figure would be listed as your starting inventory.
 Once 2023 ends, you’ll use it to calculate your ending inventory for that financial year.
 That’s much easier to do if the ending inventory for the year prior was accurate.